-This article is my personal opinion about the state of the affairs in the software engineering field.
+This article is my PERSONAL OPINION about the state of the affairs in the software engineering field.
 This is not intended to be a scientific paper so many statements are intentionally bold and direct to make the text short.
-I did my best to point the psychological reasons of software project failures based on my own observations and available sources, but I am not a professional psychologist nor statistician and I may be totally wrong.
+I did my best to point the psychological reasons of software project failures based on my own observations and available sources, but I am not a professional psychologist nor statistician and I am PROPABLY TOTALLY WRONG.
+Additionally I have no data to back these statements, so treat it with a dose of scepticism.

 “Our real discoveries come from chaos, from going to the place that looks wrong and stupid and foolish.”